-Much of the indifference and casual approach towards customer service can be attributed to job monotony and the work environment.
-In order to promote greater involvement of employees in their work and to prevent alienation, job enrichment in the form of periodic change of department and allocation of jobs carrying higher responsibilities is necessary.
+Periodic change of duties and job rotation among employees is necessary.
 Elementary checking functions such as authentication of pass books/ issuance of receipts for cheques deposited for credit to the customers' accounts etc., would not only make useful contribution towards customer service but also would give a boost to the morale and self image of the employees.